davidtwco/rfcs/text/0000-build-std/3-motivation.md

 1. **Modifying the source code of the standard library** ([wg-cargo-std-aware#7])

     - Some platforms require a heavily modified standard library that would not be suitable for upstreaming, such as [Apache's SGX SDK][sgx] which replaces some standard library and ecosystem crates with forks or custom crates for a custom `x86_64-unknown-linux-sgx` target

     - Similarly, some tier three targets may wish to patch standard library dependencies to add or improve support for the target

+    Supporting such users is very difficult to do so given that the standard library's internals and its dependencies change often.
+Users wishing to do this can instead fork the toolchain rather than modifying a toolchain shipped by the rust project.

 2. **Retire the concept of the sysroot**

-  - Earlier proposals for build-std were motivated in-part by the desire to see the concept of the sysroot retired
+    Earlier proposals for build-std were motivated in-part by the desire to see the concept of the sysroot retired.

+    Doing this in a backwards-compatible way is difficult considering that many users use build systems other than Cargo that assume rustc can find any standard library dependencies.
+Many artifacts other than the standard library also live in the sysroot meaning that the scope of any alternative would be large.
+In addition, removing the sysroot does not significantly help achieve previously stated motivations in this RFC.

 [cargo-xbuild]: https://github.com/rust-osdev/cargo-xbuild
 [xargo]: https://github.com/japaric/xargo